radualexandrub/Study/Git/Git-CLI-commands.md

 git status
 ```
 **Git hard reset** will set us back to the specified commit AND will make all the changes in files to match the state that they were in the specified commit - we've lost our work.<br>
-However, hard reset will not affect untracked files (newly created files from the unwanted commits, but it's irelevant if we didn't create any new files).
+However, hard reset will not affect untracked files (newly created files from the unwanted commits, but it's irrelevant if we didn't create any new files).
 We can get rid of these untracked files with `git clean -fd`.<br>
 <br>
-NOTE: `git clean -fd` could be useful when we accidentaly unzip an arhive in a project directory (local repo) and we don't want to manually delete all the new files created.
+NOTE: `git clean -fd` could be useful when we accidentally unzip an archive in a project directory (local repo) and we don't want to manually delete all the new files created.

-## <a name="mistake_5"></a>**Fatal mistake: We did a hard reset on some changes but we realised that we actually need them: `git reflog`**
+## <a name="mistake_5"></a>**Fatal: We did a hard reset on some changes but we realized that we actually need them: `git reflog` (or we deleted last commits)**
-This "fix" is available if we screwed up with `git checkout HEAD^1` or `git reset --hard HEAD^`.
+This "fix" works if we screwed up with `git checkout HEAD^1` or `git reset --hard HEAD^`.
 (HEAD^ is short for/same with HEAD^1).<br>
 Luckily, git garbage collector (gc) collects/deletes (forever) lost commits after 30 days (IF WE DIDN'T ALREADY RAN `git gc` COMMAND).
 ```bash
 git reflog